 Even if you’re not being asked for deeper, more analytical reporting (or perhaps any reporting at all!), you should consider proactively introducing it anyway.
 Our experience is that thoughtful metrics foster the type of fact-based dialogue that C-level executives favor.
 They also allow you to better frame your team’s strategy and results – and to build credibility and support at senior levels.
 In a world of frequently shifting organizational priorities, budget battles, and high turnover, those are valuable assets.

-Chris Bolster is a Managing Partner at PublicRelay.
+Written by Chris Bolster, Managing Partner at PublicRelay.

 Over the years, we have all seen markets respond to rapidly changing environments with a quick solution that solves the problem at hand, but not as completely as we’d like.
 More time is needed for a complete solution to be developed.